dotnet/docs-aspire/docs/azure/integrations-overview.md

 #### Reference Bicep files

-Imagine that you've defined a Bicep template in a file named `storage.bicep` that provisions an Azure Storage Account:
+Imagine that you have a Bicep template in a file named `storage.bicep` that provisions an Azure Storage Account:

 :::code language="bicep" source="snippets/AppHost.Bicep/storage.bicep":::